 Source audience can be: your pixel data, people who interacted with you, your own data from a file, etc. This is an easy way to find same people, who are very likely to use your product.

-Try all percentages of look-alike audiences: sometimes 1% doesn’t show any results, but 4% will.
+Try a few lookalike audiences: sometimes 1% doesn’t show any results, but 4% will.

 8 – Media and brands for business owners